gaphor/presentations/large-gui-apps-with-python-and-gtk/slides.md

 - Typing, even in a dynamic language is your friend
 - Favor composition over inheritance
 - Create a stable core and build features on that
+- Use the strengts of the programming language and ecosystem

 Notes: